Frequently Asked Questions (EN ESPANOL)

-Qualified applicants who have been assigned a seat in the magnet program will be notified by mail on or before March 1, 2019 for first choice acceptance or April 5, 2019 for second choice acceptance.
+Qualified applicants who have been assigned a seat in the magnet program will be notified by e-mail on March 8, 2021.

 Can I give my completed application to my child’s guidance counselor or teacher and have them mail or hand deliver it to the school that I wish to apply?

 It is the parent’s responsibility to guarantee that your child’s application is delivered to the appropriate school by the set deadline.

 There are no exceptions.
 Applications must be submitted online February 7, 2021.

 Applications are accepted in the spring for the following school year only.